hail2u/node-git-release/README.md

 OPTIONS
 -------

-All options are retrieved from Git's config file.
+All options are retrieved from Git’s config file.
 You should configure with `git config` command.